23005529/Univariate-Linear-Regression/README.md

 6. Obtain the straight line equation Y=mX+b and plot the scatterplot.
 ## PROGRAM :
 ```
-# Program to QR decomposition using the Gram-Schmidt method
+# Program to Univariate Linear Regression to fit a straight line using least squares.
 # Developed by: ALIYA SHEEMA
 # RegisterNumber: 23005529